OpenTreeOfLife/reference-taxonomy/registry/README.md

 ### Registration constraints and metadata

-A registration contains information that permits determining the compatibility of nodes with that registration.
+A registry contains information that permits determining the compatibility of nodes with registrations.
 There are two kinds of compatibility information, topological constraints and metadata, and a registration may have either kind by itself, or both kinds.
 Topological constraints are used to resolve registrations to internal